-Just Equations is a project of the Opportunity Institute that is re-conceptualizing the role of math in ensuring equal educational opportunities for students.
+Just Equations is a project of Community Partners that is re-conceptualizing the role of math in ensuring equal educational opportunities for students.

 A growing body of evidence points to the need and potential for redesigned math policies that reduce, rather than reinforce, inequities in K-16 education.
 At stake is not just math learning, but the broader architecture of opportunity that is shaped by math requirements.
 When educational requirements are arbitrary, outdated, or unfounded, they create barriers rather than gateways to students’ success.